yuggo/SOW/README.md

 `user_simulation_utils.py` includes several helper functions for modelling the true and observed purchases of fictive users

-`Chen_model_intro.ipynb` provides a walkthrough through the model.
+`chen_model_intro.ipynb` provides a walkthrough through the model.

-`Metropolis_Simulation.ipynb` simulates several users based on predefined covariates and simulates the parameters of interest using the Metropolis-Hastings algorithm.
+`metropolis_simulation.ipynb` simulates several users based on predefined covariates and simulates the parameters of interest using the Metropolis-Hastings algorithm.

 This trajectory of simulations is then used in a hierarchical model in `jags_chen_simulation.R` to model the relationship between our covariates of interest and the simulated true parameters during the Metropolis-Hastings modelling.